-In March 2018, the Board of Directors authorized a stock repurchase plan (the 'March 2018 Authorization'') under which the Company, at the discretion of management, could repurchase up to \$10.0 million in aggregate cost of our outstanding common stock.
-As of March 31, 2018, 409,850 shares at an aggregate cost of \$3.5 million had been repurchased under the March 2018 Authorization.
+Pursuant to the March 2018 Authorization, the Company, at the discretion of management, could repurchase up to \$10.0 million in aggregate cost of our outstanding common stock.
+As of June 30, 2018, 1,193,102 shares at an aggregate cost of \$10.0 million had been repurchased under the March 2018 Authorization.
 The aggregate cost includes fees charged in connection with acquiring the outstanding common stock.